-Companies like SAS and Oracle were quick to get in on the action when technology made business forecasting a feasible solution.
+Companies like SAS and Oracle were quick to get in on the action when technology made demand forecasting a feasible solution.
 Products such as SAP ERP forecasting and EPM Cloud are comprehensive, offering complex configurations and numerous deployment options that enable large enterprises to forecast with high degrees of accuracy.

-After spending time interviewing our clients about their current forecasting needs, the resounding conclusion is that many SMEs are eager to find another option that gets to a practical answer without needing to be heavily customised.
+It’s great to invest in such extensive products, but the learning curve is known to be steep – and installation complex – so deploying a solution like this works best if you have a team dedicated to ongoing software management.
+After spending time interviewing our clients about their current forecasting needs, the resounding conclusion is that many retail, hospitality and food & bev businesses (both large and small) are eager to find another option that gets to a practical answer without needing to be heavily customised.
 They don’t want to get bogged down by configuring models or hit a barrier with hooking up systems – they want a tool that gives a good answer quickly and gives them time to get on with it!

-Good news: we're working on one.
+Good news: we've made one.

-You're in need of a fit-for-purpose forecasting tool
+- You're in need of a fit-for-purpose forecasting tool

 You're eager to partner with a reputable and innovative company for your analytics needs now and in the future

 Forecasting isn't easy - but we also believe it shouldn't be purposefully overcomplicated.
 We’re very excited to share this tool with like-minded organisations that see the value in simple, accurate forecasting.
 Click above to schedule a WeekAhead demo with the Datamine team.